Panzah-Nexus/Brain_Vibe/README.md

 #### Graph Storage

-Each project has its own knowledge graph.
+Each project has its own knowledge graph, built up of topic nodes.
 The graph’s data structure is expected to be a DAG, though cycles are unlikely.

 A topic node includes: